-AMIA is pleased to invite submissions for the AMIA 2021 Informatics Summit to be held March 22 – 25, 2021, at the Boston Park Plaza Hotel in Boston, MA.
+AMIA is pleased to invite submissions for the AMIA 2021 Virtual Informatics Summit to be held March 22 – 25, 2021.
 The Summit is a conference that gives a voice to informaticians from four key constituencies who are working to improve healthcare.
 Attendees will experience content dedicated to Bioinformatics, Clinical Research Informatics, Informatics Implementation, and Data Science in one integrated conference experience.
 For 2021, we will continue to emphasize your innovations in these areas, but also are looking for syntheses across areas and along the translational spectrum.

 IMPORTANT!
 Submissions that do not meet the following requirements may be rejected without review.
 READ the submission guidelines and follow the sample format (Word, LaTex)

 All submissions must be made through the submission site.

 - Posters - Student

 - System Demonstrations

 The AMIA 2021 Virtual Informatics Summit will feature: